paritytech/parity-bridges-common/docs/polkadot-kusama-bridge-overview.md

 Our goal is to incentivize running honest relayers.
 But we have no any relayers sets, so at any time anyone may submit message delivery transaction, hoping that the cost of this transaction will be compensated.
 So what if some message is currently queued and two relayers are submitting two identical message delivery transactions at once?
 Without any special means, the cost of first included transacton will be compensated and the cost of the other one won't.
-And honest, but unlucky relayer will lose some money.
+A honest, but unlucky relayer will lose some money.
 In addition, we'll waste some portion of block size and weight, which may be used by other useful transactions.

 To solve the problem, we have two signed extensions ([generate_bridge_reject_obsolete_headers_and_messages! {}](../bin/runtime-common/src/lib.rs)